springload/wagtailcommonblocks/README.md

 ```
 # Available blocks

-* SpecificPageChooserBlock
+* CommonPageChooserBlock
 * SimpleRichTextBlock
-* FullImageBlock
-* QuoteBlock
-* HeadingBlock
+* CommonImageBlock
-* VideoBlock
+* CommonQuoteBlock
-* InternalLink
+* CommonHeadingBlock
-* ExternalLink
+* CommonVideoBlock
-* InternalButtonLink
+* CommonInternalLink
-* ExternalButtonLink
+* CommonExternalLink
-* LinksBlock
+* CommonLinksBlock

-You can override the headings of the `HeadingBlock` block:
+You can override the headings of the `CommonHeadingBlock` block:

 ```
 ...